BDelhees/mendicantbias/src/README.md

 \
 *What is a Metric in ML?*

 A metric is a way to evaluate the performance of an algorithm.
-For example, Accuracy as a popular metric for machine learning algorithms.
+For example, Accuracy is a popular metric for machine learning algorithms.
 Accuracy (opposite of error rate) measures how often a certain algorithm predicts data points correctly.
 It is the ratio of correctly predicted data points to all data points.
 More in-depth: